thomasarmstrong/MCValidation/README.md

 --distance 100 --camradius 30 --runSimTelarray --nsb 0 --discthresh 0
 ```

+Note: for a lot of test measurements, it should be possible to set the transmission and pde to 100% which should just result in fewer photons being simulated
+(i.e. save some cpu and storage space)

 Additionally, there are some helper scripts for the helper script... (the example...py).
 But these are mainly here to keep track
 of some different runs performed and will be replaced with config files shortly (see issue #2).